Sailing the final leg up to Oslo – welcomed by dolphins!

 They were swimming around me – or I sailed around them – for quite a while and other boats were coming closer to enjoy this beautiful and extraordinary scenery.
 A boat full of tourists passed by and the excitement onboard was monumental.
 (See the article about the dolphins popping up in Oslo here.
 In Norwegian here)

 A few minutes later a herd of not-so-free, nor wild, human beings left the harbor.
 They were locked into an oversized mega cruise ship.
-The black emission pumping out from the top was not beautiful at all, but the moment was still quite symbolic.
+The emissions pumping out from the chimneys were not beautiful at all.
+This moment was also quite symbolic.
+For another reason.
 I could not avoid taking this symbolic picture:

 The dolphins were possibly there because of successfully cleaned seawater in the Oslofjord, after the polluted crisis years some decades ago.
 The cruise guests were possibly there because they were turning a blind eye to the realities of the climate crisis.

 I did learn from my ocean researcher friends that about 300+ mega-ships are cruising around the world today.
-A majority of them are still powered with the absolute dirtiest fossil oil available and wash their exhaust gases into the sea via so-called "seawater scrubbing" (washing the toxic exhaust soup into the sea).
+A majority of them are still powered with the absolute dirtiest fossil oil available and wash their exhaust gases into the sea via so-called "seawater scrubbing" (washing the toxic exhaust soup into the sea - see article below).
 In addition, the largest ships visit several of the world's most sensitive water areas.
 One can assume that the absolute most luxurious luxury is being cultivated onboard, and possibly also the image that humanity is still in control of the situation.